tiyd-python-2015-05/programming-language-classifier/README.md

 This peformance was augmented with specialized featurizers as found in feature_vectorizer.py.
 Web scraping functions are in web_scraper.py.

+Most data is presented in PresentationPart1 through 5.
+Other notebooks document process.

 The python code for the project is